Frequently Asked Questions

 Just ask!
+Our minimum age is eight at the start of the current competitive season.
+(September or February).
 Our coaches have developed guidelines to ensure your child is adequately prepared for the upcoming competition season.
 In some instances, your child may need to climb in a Freestone youth program for several months prior to joining the team.
 This is done to ensure your child is prepared for the training and practice routines required of team members.

 My child is/has been in one of Freestone's youth programs.
 Can we join the team?

 Defying Gravity has developed the following guidelines that must be met prior to your child joining the team.
-We also insist that you honor your financial commitment to Freestone’s youth program prior to becoming a Gnar Pirate.
+We also insist that you honor your financial commitment to Freestone’s youth program prior to joining the Missoula Climbing Team.

 How much does it cost to join the team?

 Fall 2017 rates are $550.00 for four months.

 Our spring 2018 rate will be equivalent to the fall 2017 rate plus an addition fee, to be determined, to cover our anticipated increase in membership fees paid to Freestone Climbing.
 The final amount will be avaliable no later than the week of January 15, 2018.